ElliottHuang/NTHU-eegnet-auditory-eeg-challenge-2024/README.md

-# Running the tasks
+# Running the task

-Each task has already some ready-to-go experiments files defined to give you a baseline and make you acquainted with the problem.
+The task has already some ready-to-go experiments files defined to give you a baseline and make you acquainted with the problem.
 The experiment files live in the `experiment` subfolder for each task.
 The training log, best model and evaluation results will be stored in a folder called